The penalty for criminal sexual conduct 2nd degree is imprisonment in the department of corrections for not more than 15 years.

 The penalties for second degree criminal sexual conduct in Michigan can be life altering.

-These penalties include, but are not limited to, having to register as a sex offender, going to jail or prison, and restrictions once you complete your jail/prison time.
+These penalties include, but are not limited to, having to register as a sex offender on the Michigan Sex Offender Registry, going to jail or prison, and restrictions once you complete your jail/prison time.

-Only a criminal defense lawyer who has done thousands of sexual contact, sexual assault and criminal sexual conduct cases, like attorney Nicole Blank Becker, can properly navigate such a serious felony offense charge of sexual contact in order to get you the best results that you, or a person you know, deserve.
+Only a criminal sexual conduct attorney who has done thousands of sexual contact, sexual assault, and criminal sexual conduct cases, like attorney Nicole Blank Becker, can properly navigate such a serious felony offense charge of sexual contact and get you the best results that you, or a person you know, deserve.

 Having such a charge, like second degree criminal sexual conduct, on a person’s permanent criminal record means there is mandatory lifetime electronic monitoring.

-While 2nd degree criminal sexual conduct and criminal sexual conduct 3rd degree both have a 15 year maximum penalty, they are treated very differently under the law, for purposes of sentencing.
+While 2nd degree criminal sexual conduct and 3rd degree sexual assault Michigan both have a 15 year maximum penalty, they are treated very differently under the law for purposes of sentencing.

-Unlike CSC 3rd degree, criminal sexual conduct second degree does not have a mandatory minimum sentence.
-When a crime has a mandatory minimum sentence, one year in the department of corrections is typically the minimum amount of time a person would be required to serve, if they plead or were found guilty at a jury trial.
+Unlike CSC 3rd degree, criminal sexual conduct second degree does not have what is mandatory minimum sentencing.
+When a crime has a mandatory minimum sentence, one year in the department of corrections is typically the minimum amount of time a person would be required to serve if they plead or were found guilty at a jury trial.

 There is one exception to the mandatory minimum sentencing rule for second degree criminal sexual conduct.
 If you were previously convicted of CSC 1st, 2nd, or 3rd degree, you will be subjected to a five year mandatory minimum sentence; MCL 750.520f

-- For Example: If you were currently convicted of criminal sexual conduct second degree and habitual offender, with your prior sentence being a sex related crime, the longest possible sentence you face would be a 15 year minimum, and a 22 ½ year maximum.
-The Judge would be precluded from a minimum sentence of less than five years in prison.
+- For Example: If you were currently convicted of criminal sexual conduct second degree and are a habitual offender, with your prior sentence being a sex related crime, the longest possible sentence you face would be a 15 year minimum, and a 22 ½ year maximum.
+The judge would be precluded from a minimum sentence of less than five years in prison.

 If you are charged with criminal sexual conduct second degree in Michigan against a minor, evidence that you committed another crime of CSC second degree against a minor may be admitted at trial, independent of MRE 404(b), even if there was no conviction for the other crime, and the evidence may be considered for its bearing on any matter to which it is relevant.

-There are successful ways to negotiate with the state so you are no longer facing a CSC second degree charge.
-If the goal is to minimize the damages, when it comes to CSC second degree charges, there is a way to do so.
+There are successful ways to negotiate with the state so you are no longer facing a CSC 2nd degree Michigan charge.
+If the goal is to minimize the damages when it comes to CSC second degree charges, there is a way to do so.

-For Example: criminal sexual conduct fourth degree is considered to be a similar charge to criminal sexual conduct in the second degree, but it has less requirements.
-More importantly, CSC fourth degree has a much lower penalty.
+For Example: criminal sexual conduct 4th degree is considered to be a similar charge to criminal sexual conduct in the second degree, but it has less requirements.
+More importantly, CSC 4th degree Michigan has a much lower penalty.

-While the penalty for CSC second degree is 15 years in prison, the penalty for CSC fourth degree is two years.
+While the penalty for CSC second degree is 15 years in prison, the CSC 4th degree Michigan penalty is two years in prison.
 That is a significant difference in penalties.

-In order to take advantage of something like that, you need the right lawyer who is aware of ALL the nuances when it comes to being charged with sex crimes.
+In order to take advantage of something like that, you need the right Michigan criminal sexual conduct attorney who is aware of ALL the nuances when it comes to being charged with sex crimes.

 Hire Nicole Blank Becker

 The right lawyer to trust to fight for you is attorney Nicole Blank Becker.
-Her 20+ years of experience, and previous position as the Chief of the Sex Unit, will be just the right ammunition you need to properly and appropriately find alternatives to a CSC second degree 15 year penalty.
+Her 20+ years of experience and previous position as the Chief of the Sex Unit in Macomb County will be just the right ammunition you need to properly and appropriately find alternatives to a CSC second degree 15 year penalty.

-Nicole has seen almost every fact pattern, when it comes to CSC second degree, sexual contact cases and Michigan criminal law.
-She has both prosecuted and defended thousands of people who have been charged with second degree CSC.
+Nicole has seen almost every fact pattern when it comes to CSC second degree, sexual contact cases, and Michigan criminal law.
+She has both prosecuted and defended thousands of people who have been charged with all kinds of CSC degrees, including second degree CSC.

 Nicole possesses special training to assist her in successfully questioning both child and adult witnesses.
 Her expertise in this field will assist you through this criminal process and get the best possible outcome available to you.